ommahajan0208/Decay_Lab/README.md

   - *Smart Brain:* High retention, massive reinforcement boosts, high storage cost.
   - *Dumb Brain:* Fast decay with an active Garbage Collector that permanently deletes weak memories from the database to ensure storage efficiency.

-### v3: Reinforcement Learning & Contextual Bandits
+### v3: Reinforcement Learning and Contextual Bandits
-- **Adaptive Brain Profile:** Added an `ADAPTIVE_BRAIN` profile that replaces static ensemble weights with dynamic weights.
+- **Adaptive Brain Profile:** Added an `ADAPTIVE_BRAIN` profile.
+Instead of using a fixed-weight ensemble, it selects exactly one decay model per query using a bandit.
-- **Contextual Bandit:** Integrated a Thompson Sampling inspired Softmax bandit (`decay_lab/bandit.py`) to continuously learn and tune the exact decay blend (HLR vs Power vs Reinforcement).
+- **LinUCB Contextual Bandit:** Implemented a LinUCB-Disjoint bandit (`decay_lab/bandit.py`).
+For each query the bandit receives a 5-feature context vector (days since last access, log recall count, raw strength, memory age, log query length), computes an Upper Confidence Bound score per arm, and selects the arm with the highest UCB score.
+Only the selected arm scores the memory; the other two arms are untouched.
+- **True Bandit Update:** On thumbs-up or thumbs-down feedback, the reward is applied exclusively to the arm that was chosen for that query (`A[chosen] += x @ x^T`, `b[chosen] += reward * x`).
+Arm matrices persist to disk between sessions.
-- **User Feedback Loop:** Users can click like (thumbs up) or dislike (thumbs down) on retrieved memories in the UI.
-This reward signal is fed into the backend bandit, which updates its weight distribution in real-time.
+- **User Feedback Loop:** Thumbs-up or thumbs-down on retrieved memories in the UI sends a +1 or -1 reward to `/api/feedback`, which forwards it to the bandit's `update()` method.

 ### v4: Realistic Spaced Repetition Simulation: "The Student"
 - **New Simulations Tab:** The web dashboard now has a dedicated Simulations tab.